-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Reversal of sterilization procedures and or non-prescription contraceptive supplies ✓ Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Reversal of sterilization procedures and/or non-prescription contraceptive supplies.
+Not covered under any condition Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
+Routine dental care, such as cleanings, fillings or dentures.
+Not covered under any condition Routine eye examinations, eyeglasses, radial keratotomy, LASIK surgery, and other low vision aids.
+Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery.
 Routine foot care Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
-Routine hearing exams, hearing aids, or exams to fit hearing aids 1 Services considered not reasonable and necessary, according to the standards of Original Medicare 1
+Routine hearing exams, hearing aids, or exams to fit hearing aids.
+Not covered under any condition Services considered not reasonable and necessary, according to Original Medicare standards Not covered under any condition